top of page

 SG-JB Crossing: It’s a Breeze to use Auto-Gates at Malaysia Immigrations

-And it is really a breeze to use the auto-gates!
-The equipment used at the gates are very similar to those use in Singapore customs, except that Malaysia uses facial recognition whereas Singapore uses iris scanner.
+The equipments used at the MACS 2.0 auto-gates are very similar to those use in Singapore customs, except that Malaysia uses facial recognition whereas Singapore uses both facial and iris scanners.
 The fallback when facial scanning failed is the fingerprint scanner.

 Singapore citizens can use MACS 2.0 auto-gates at the following checkpoints: